-During the 2019-2020 season the new class of Young Artists will tour the Treasure Valley and surrounding areas with our school outreach program, introducing students in grades K through 12 to opera.
+During the 2019-2020 season the new class of Emerging Artists will tour the Treasure Valley and surrounding areas with our school outreach program, introducing students in grades K through 12 to opera.
 They will also be filling smaller roles in our mainstage operas as well as serve as understudies for the lead roles, as well as participate in smaller performances throughout the season.

-Sponsor a Young Artist
+Sponsor an Emerging Artist

 Sponsor one of the 2019-2020 Opera Idaho Young Artists: $5,000